dorothy-p/Trashcan_project/README.md

-# Trashcan_project
+# Trashcan Project
-Learn to use github and adjust to object_oriented_programming
+Learn to use github, how to fork, and adjust to object_oriented_programming